 The United States Mint may own copyright by assignment, as permitted by 17 U.S.C. § 105.
 In fact, the United States Mint owns copyright in several commemorative and circulating coin designs.

-Should your company wish to use a copyrighted design, contact Jean Gentry, Chief Counsel, United States Mint, 801 9th Street, NW, Washington, DC 20220.
-Requests can be faxed to (202) 756-6110.
+Should your company wish to use a copyrighted design, contact John Schorn, Chief Counsel, United States Mint, 801 9th Street, NW, Washington, DC 20220.
+Requests can be faxed to 202-756-6110.
+Call 202-354-7280 for questions or additional information.
 The United States Mint deems any unauthorized use of a United States Mint copyrighted design to constitute copyright infringement.

 Do remember that modifications to certain United States Mint coins may require consideration of third-party intellectual property.